Living in the Eighties, Part Two

 This band is so underrated.
 I’ve seen them live several times over the course of a few decades.
 Crazy Rhythms is simply one of the best of the early 80s NYC-area post-punk/pop albums and a perennial favorite of mine.

-I just love Peter Zaremba.
-The sheer joy of watching this video (and hopefully making it too) is beyond words.
+I love Peter Zaremba.
+This video is sheer joy.
 Purveyors of American garage rock of the highest caliber, this is simply an incredible band.
-I would really like to download Hexbreaker (released only as an LP) since it’s one of my favorite records from the decade, but the sites that have downloads seem sketchy.
+I would like to download Hexbreaker (released only as an LP) since it’s one of my favorite records from the decade, but the sites that have downloads seem sketchy.
 Who the hell owns the IRS catalog?
 Reissue this!

 Another band with political leanings, the Jam were a mod revival/punk band with a signature sound.
 Led by singer/songwriter/guitarist Paul Weller, the group was formed in 1972 and continued into the 80s.
 “A Town Called Malice” from 1982’s The Gift was a huge success.
 Then Weller shocked the music world by pulling the plug, eventually going solo and forming other groups like the Style Council.